cjmartin/launchcalendar.org/_posts/2025-05-10-falcon-9-starlink-group-15-3.md

 layout: launch
 title: "\U0001F680 Falcon 9 | \U0001F6F0 Starlink Group 15-3"
 description: >-
-  Falcon 9 launched 26 Starlink v2 Mini satellites (Starlink Group 15-3), likely
-  including Direct-to-Cell variants, into a 70-degree inclined orbit from SLC-4E at Vandenberg Space Force Base.
-Booster B1081 flew for its 14th mission and successfully landed on the droneship 'Of Course I Still Love You.'
-The mission, originally scheduled for early May, experienced several delays due to weather and operational factors before launching on May 10, 2025 at 00:19 UTC.
+  SpaceX launched a Falcon 9 rocket with 26 Starlink v2 Mini satellites (Starlink Group 15-3), including Direct-to-Cell variants, to a 70-degree inclined orbit from SLC-4E at Vandenberg Space Force Base, California.
+Booster B1081 completed its 14th flight with a successful landing on the droneship 'Of Course I Still Love You', following several weather and operational delays.
-  This continues SpaceX’s regular Starlink launch cadence from the West Coast, supporting expansion of the Starlink constellation.
+  This mission adds to the growing Starlink constellation and is part of SpaceX's expanding launch activities from Vandenberg, enabled by recent regulatory approvals for more frequent launches.
 tags:
   - Falcon 9
   - Starlink